 HomeSharing programs are already happening across Canada.
 These programs are successful, evidence-based initiatives that exist all around the world, in some cases for more than 30 years.
 HomeSharing is more than just housing; it is about the relationship and companionship between two people based on respect, personal choice and maintaining dignity.
-The Cornerstone Family Violence Prevention Centre, along with many community partners, are excited to be able to deliver this pilot program to people living in Cobourg and Port Hope.
+Cornerstone Family Violence Prevention Centre is excited to be able to deliver this program to people living in Northumberland County.

 How it works

 Women interested in HomeShare participate in a 5-step admission process.
 Participants are then matched based on preferences, affordability, safety and compatibility.
 This process can take some time, however, it ensures matches are thoughtful and thorough.